nagasudhirpulla/taming_python/blog/skills/flask_restx.md

 # this is a simple todos API flask application using flask-restx

-from flask import Flask, Blueprint from flask_restx import Api, Resource, fields
+from flask import Flask, Blueprint from flask_restx import Api, Resource, fields, Namespace

+# a list that will act as a database for this example
+todosDB = []

 # create a flask application
 app = Flask(__name__)